Azure/azure-powershell/src/RedisEnterpriseCache/examples/Update-AzRedisEnterpriseCache.md

 ```

-This command updates the minimum TLS version and adds a tag to the Redis Enterprise Cache named MyCache.
+This command updates the minimum TLS version and adds a tag to the Redis Enterprise cache named MyCache.